 When arriving for the open day at York with my mum, I remember getting the train from Doncaster (my hometown) to York.
 My dad was dropping us off at the station and saying, “don’t bring Alex back, leave her there and let her go to university now”.
 We all joked and my mum and I headed for our girly day to York, to explore the university and the city.
 We hopped on a bus at the station and ended up at the campus, where we were greeted by some students to point us in the right direction to where we needed to be for the Criminology talks, this was down in Wentworth College.
 We met with the Criminology lecturers who spoke about the degree content, how the three years would pan out, and the assessments, but also non-academic aspects such as the help and support available for students, and also student societies at York.
 For me, this was what made York stand out compared to other universities I had attended for open days.
 York was not only concerned with making the course stand out but also other extra-curricular activities available to students too.

-After our welcome talk with the department, we were taken by students to explore the university and some accommodation blocks.
+After our welcome talk, we were taken by students to explore the university and some accommodation blocks.
 This all seems quite a blur looking back now, but I think this is due to the overwhelming experience of being at the university and seeing so much in one day.
 On our tour of campus I remember seeing the shops in Market Square, attending the library, seeing what I still call today the Spaceship (Central Hall) but also going to all the colleges throughout university.

 The accommodation that I viewed on my open day was one in Vanbrugh College, called Donald Barron Court, but also James College in the square.
 I loved both accommodations; however I preferred Vanbrugh’s Donald Barron as the rooms were en-suite, with big kitchens and a lovely grass outdoor area.
 This is the accommodation I managed to secure when coming to York in my first year (so am quite biased to love this).